gerdadesign/JS30/readme.md

 ###### Friday, August 19, 2022
 - This one felt pretty shaky and over my head many times.
 I grasped the first few examples, but as they got more complex, I couldn't really figure anything out on my own.
 - Could not complete Exercise 6 as wikipedia kept giving me this error: `Error with Permissions-Policy header: Unrecognized origin: 'intake-analytics.wikimedia.org'.`

+## 05 Flex Panel Gallery
+###### Friday, September 02, 2022
+- Customized from Rae Dunn-esque text & messages to Pokemon three stage evolutions.
+- Added blur filter, but wanted to adjust it so that when the panel is closed, the background is blurred but the image and middle text are clear.
+I think  I needed to wrap the panel contents in a new full-height div and then add a background blur effect.
+- I also wanted only one panel to be open at a time.
+Instead of closing a panel and then opening a new one, I wanted one panel's opening to automatically close other open panels.
+Still not sure how to do this.